I2PC/docs/docs/Installation/Optionals/index.rst

 How to Install
 """"""""""""""""""
-To install DLTK, run:
+To install DLTK (DeepLearningToolKit), run:

 .. code-block:: bash

    scipion3 installb deepLearningToolkit

-If the installation fails and you just need to use one of the environments is possible to install just one of them.
+If the **installation od DLTKfails** and you just need to use one of the environments is possible to install just one of them.
 Locate the path Xmipp is installed, (by default in /home/USERNAME/scipion3/software/em/xmipp) and locate the .yaml envs folder and run:

 ::